Volver: Plot

-Raimunda reveals to Paula that Paco was not her biological father, promising to tell her the whole story later.
-Agustina is diagnosed with terminal cancer and goes to Madrid for treatment.
-Raimunda visits her in the hospital.
-Agustina asks Raimunda if she has seen her mother's ghost.
-Agustina hopes that the ghost will be able to tell her about her own mother, who disappeared three years before.
-Raimunda leaves Paula with Sole, rents a van and transports the freezer to a convenient spot by the river Júcar.
-While staying in Sole's apartment, Paula meets her grandmother's ghost and grows close to her.
-The next night, Agustina comes to the restaurant, and reveals two startling secrets: her mother and Raimunda's father were having an affair, and her mother disappeared on the same day that Raimunda's parents died.
+Meanwhile, diagnosed with terminal cancer, Agustina comes to Madrid for treatment.
+When Raimunda visits her in the hospital, Agustina asks Raimunda if she has seen her mother's ghost; Raimunda fears that Agustina too is exhibiting dementia.
+Agustina hopes the ghost will be able to tell her about her own mother, who disappeared three years before.
+While staying in Sole's apartment, Paula meets her grandmother's ghost, growing close to her.
+The next night, Agustina comes to the restaurant and reveals two startling secrets: her mother and Raimunda's father were having an affair, and her mother disappeared on the same day that Raimunda's parents died.

-Sole reveals to Raimunda that she has seen their mother's ghost, who is in the next room with Paula.
-Irene admits that she did not, in fact, die in the fire, and reveals the whole truth.
-The reason for Raimunda and Irene's estrangement is that Raimunda's father sexually abused her, resulting in the birth of Paula; thus, Paula is Raimunda's daughter and her sister.
-Irene tells Raimunda that she did not know about the abuse until Aunt Paula told her about it, and never forgave herself for not noticing it.
+Sole reveals to a skeptical Raimunda that she has seen their mother's ghost, who is in the next room with Paula.
+Revealing the whole truth, Irene admits that she did not die in the fire.
+The reason for Raimunda and her estrangement, Irene has come to realize, is that Raimunda's father sexually abused Raimunda, resulting in the birth of Paula.
+Thus, Paula is Raimunda's daughter and her sister.
+Unaware of Raimunda's sexual abuse until Aunt Paula told her about it, Irene has never forgiven herself for being oblivious to it and believing Raimunda's pregnancy due to promiscuity.
+Finding her husband asleep in bed with another woman, Irene started the fire that killed them both.
+The ashes presumed to be Irene's were the ashes of Agustina's mother, the woman with whom Irene's husband was having an affair.

-Irene explains that she found her husband in bed with another woman and started the fire that killed them both.
-The ashes that had been presumed to be Irene's were, in fact, the ashes of Agustina's mother, the woman with whom Irene's husband was having an affair.
-After the fire, Irene wandered for several days in the countryside, until she decided that she wanted to turn herself in.
-But first, she wanted to say goodbye to Aunt Paula, who had lost the ability to look after herself and with whom Irene had been living prior to setting the fire.
+After the fire, Irene wandered for several days in the countryside until deciding to turn herself in.
+First, however, she wanted to say goodbye to Aunt Paula, with whom Irene had been living prior to setting the fire and who had lost the ability to look after herself.
 Paula welcomed Irene home as if nothing had happened, and Irene stayed, caring for her sister and expecting that the police would come soon to arrest her.
-Due to the superstitious and closed nature of the community, however, the police never came and the residents, accustomed to tales of the dead returning, explained the rare sightings of Irene as a ghost.
+Due to the closed nature of the superstitious community, however, the police never came.
+Accustomed to tales of the dead returning, the residents explained the rare sightings of Irene as ghost sightings.

 The family reunites at Aunt Paula's house.
-Irene reveals her presence to Agustina, who believes her to be a ghost.
-Irene pledges to stay in the village and care for Agustina as her cancer worsens, saying to Raimunda that it was the least that she could do after killing Agustina's mother.
-Raimunda visits her mother at Agustina's house, and the two embrace and promise to repair their relationship.
+Irene reveals her presence to Agustina, who continues to believe her to be a ghost.
+As penance, Irene pledges to stay in the village and care for Agustina as her cancer worsens, saying to Raimunda that it is the least she can do after killing Agustina's mother.
+Raimunda and her mother embrace and promise to repair their relationship, with Raimunda regularly visiting her mother at Agustina's house.